TUDelft-PRIME-Books/Calculus/book/Single-variable functions/Integration/approximating_integrals.md

 # Approximating integrals

 In this section we cover:

--One-step methods (left endpoint, right endpoint, midpoint) -Two step methods (trapezoidal rule)
+- One-step methods (left endpoint, right endpoint, midpoint)
+- Two step methods (trapezoidal rule)
--Simpson's rule?
+- Simpson's rule?
--Integration by means of a Taylor approximation
+- Integration by means of a Taylor approximation